oecn/oecn/README.md

 ## Hi there 👋

-oecn/oecn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on pyside6 to elaborate apps
 - 🌱 I’m currently learning python pyside6 also tkinker
 - 👯 I’m looking to collaborate on peojects
 - 🤔 I’m looking for help with python